 EFFECT OF CHANGE OF RESIDENCY

-Notwithstanding other provisions of this section, any dependent person, except as otherwise excluded, who has been domiciled with his/her family in South Carolina for a period of not less than three years and whose family’s departure does not occur more than 90 days immediately prior to initial enrollment at State supported college/university may enroll in those institutions at tin-state rates and may continue to be enrolled at such rates even if the person upon whom he/she is dependent moves his/her domicile from the state.
+Notwithstanding other provisions of this section, any dependent person, except as otherwise excluded, who has been domiciled with his/her family in South Carolina for a period of not less than three years and whose family’s departure does not occur more than 90 days immediately prior to initial enrollment at State supported college/university may enroll in those institutions at the in-state rates and may continue to be enrolled at such rates even if the person upon whom he/she is dependent moves his/her domicile from the state.
 If the dependent or independent person had been domiciled in South Carolina for less than three years, eligibility for in-state rates shall end on the last day of the academic session during which domicile is lost.

 Persons in the following categories may qualify to pay in-state fees without having to establish a permanent home in the state for 12 months.
-Persons who qualify under any of these categories must meet the conditions of the specific category on or before the first day of classes of the term for which payment of in-state tuition and fees is requested:
+Persons who qualify under any of these categories must meet the conditions of the specific category on or before the first day of classes of the semester for which payment of in-state tuition and fees is requested:

 Military Personnel and their Dependents: Members of the United States Armed Forces (and their dependents) who are stationed in South Carolina on active duty may be considered eligible to pay in-state fees.
 "Armed Forces" shall mean the United States Air Force, Army, Coast Guard, Marine Corps, and Navy.
 When such personnel are ordered away from the state, their dependents may continue to pay in-state fees for an additional 12 months.
 Such persons (and their dependents) may also be eligible to pay in-state fees for a period of 12 months after their discharge from the military, provided they have demonstrated an intent to establish a permanent home in South Carolina, and they have resided in South Carolina for a period of at least 12 months immediately preceding their discharge.
 Military personnel who are not stationed in South Carolina and/or former military personnel who intend to establish South Carolina residency must fulfill the 12-month physical presence requirement for them or their dependents to qualify to pay in-state fees.